EthanHarv/Obsidian-Setup/README.md

 `Default_Setup/` is the actual folder, but for ease-of-downloading (and because git doesn't like showing empty folders) there's also:

-- `Default_Setup.zip`—Contains all setup, meta content, and folder structure.
+- `Default_Setup.zip`—Contains all setup, meta content, folder structure, etc.
-- `Default_Setup-NoMeta.zip`—Contains only setup and folder structure.
 - `Default_Setup-Empty.zip`—Contains only setup.